What Do Urine Tests Say About Diabetes?

 When you have diabetes, you’re no stranger to tests that keep track of your disease.
-Most of them are blood tests, but there are others.
-Two simple tests that check your urine can help you and your doctor watch for kidney disease and severe high blood sugar.
+Most look at your blood, but there are others.
+Two simple ones that check your urine can help you and your doctor watch for kidney disease and severe high blood sugar.

 Tests for Kidney Disease

 About one-third of people with diabetes have problems with their kidneys.
-But early and tight control of your blood sugar and blood pressure, plus help from certain medications, can keep your kidneys working like they should
+But early and tight control of your blood sugar and blood pressure, plus help from certain medications, can keep these organs working like they should

 You should get this test every year starting as soon as you’re diagnosed with type 2 diabetes.
 That’s because high blood sugar is usually present many years before you find out you have the disease.